MicrosoftDocs/power-pages-docs/power-pages-docs/training-videos/index.md

 ### Create a view

-This video shows you how to create a view for a table by using the data workspace.
+This video shows you how to create a view for a table by using the Data workspace.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4VIlD]